Research group’s website: Online soon

-Scientists have recently developed highly successful tools designed to probe the inner workings of a living cell.
-Technologies that obtain sequence information from DNA and protein molecules work in conjunction with tools such as X-ray devices and nuclear magnetic resonance machines to reveal the three dimensional conformation of these molecules.
-More recent technologies, such as DNA micro arrays, strive to investigate the interactions between the various proteins and genes within a cell.
-The net result of these investigations is the production of huge amounts of data.
+Scientists have recently developed tools to probe the inner workings of living cells.
+Technologies that obtain sequence information from DNA and protein molecules work in conjunction with tools such as X-ray devices and nuclear magnetic resonance machines to reveal the three-dimensional conformation of these molecules.
+More recent technologies, such as the next generation sequencing and mass spectrometry, strive to investigate the interactions between the various proteins and genes within a cell.
+The result of these investigations is the production of huge amounts of data.

-The objective of bioinformatics is to store, retrieve, manipulate, visualize, analyze, integrate and interpret data from these information sources so that we can fully understand the vast array of life processes that occur in the living cell.
-Even the non-genetic diseases need the understanding of disease path way to cure.
-If we are to treat any of the 5,000 or so genetic diseases as well as the many communicable diseases.
-Applications of this knowledge include drug design and medical diagnostic procedures for modern drug design and medical diagnostic procedures.
+The objective of bioinformatics is to store, retrieve, manipulate, visualize, analyze, integrate and interpret data from these data sources so we can fully understand the vast array of processes that occur in living cells.
+Understanding the disease pathway is essential to treat the 5,000 or so genetic diseases, cancers and Alzheimer’s disease as well as many communicable diseases.
+Applications of this knowledge include drug design and medical diagnostic procedures.